mgmonk/100-days-of-code/log.md

 **Today's Progress**: Finished the arrays module of the Web Developer Bootcamp.

 **Thoughts**: Feeling kinda down today so I didn't make as much progress as I would have liked.
 Still made the time to work on some code.
 I'm thinking of starting a personal project that I can add to my portfolio and force myself to push my boundaries a bit soon.

+### Day 25 - June 5, 2019

+**Today's Progress**: Completed the JavaScript objects section of the Web Developer Bootcamp.

+**Thoughts**: Still a lot to learn, especially about using "this" in JavaScript.